ar-io/ar-io-grants/README.md

 ---

-## Open Proposal Application Guidelines
+## How to apply for a Grant?

-*Note: Guidlines for RFPs will be defined specific to each RPF posted.*
+*Note: Guidlines for RFPs will be defined seperately when an RFP is posted*

-### Application Process
+### Open Proposal Application Processs

-1. Create a new issue on this repo using the `Open Proposal` template.
+1. [Create a new issue]([url](https://github.com/ar-io/ar-io-grants/issues/new?template=open-proposal.md)) on this repo using the `Open Proposal` template.

-2. The Grants Committee will complete an initial review and provide feedback generally within 2 weeks of your grant being posted.
-Some grants may be rejected at this stage or require further clarification or amendments before being accepted.
+2. The Grants Committee will complete an initial review and provide feedback generally within 2 weeks of your proposal being posted.
+Some proposals may be rejected at this stage or require further clarification or amendments before being possibly accepted.

-3. If your grant is accepted, you'll be required to review and sign the grant agreement before commencing work.
+3. If your proposal is accepted, you'll be required to review and sign the grant agreement before commencing work.
 Grants should not be treated as final or the funding approved until the grant agreement has been signed by both parties.

-*If you need support for during grant application, please reach out to the #grants channel in our Discord.*
+*If you need support for during grant application, please reach out to the #grants channel in our [Discord](https://discord.com/invite/HGG52EtTc2) or [email us](mailto:will@ar.io?subject=Grants%20Inquiry) directly.*

 ### Funding Levels & Eligibility